autocrypt/autocrypt/doc/examples.rst

    downgrade or man-in-the-middle attacks on Autocrypt's key discovery.
 Users may, however, detect such tampering if they verify their keys out-of-band at some later point in time.
-We hope this possiblity will keep most providers honest or at least prevent them from performing active attacks on a massive scale.
+We hope this possibility will keep most providers honest or at least prevent them from performing active attacks on a massive scale.

 Please also see https://github.com/autocrypt/autocrypt/tree/master/src/tests/data for specific examples of Autocrypt messages.